ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Discussion

 \section{Discussion}

-{\texttt{EllipSect}} was developed as an extension to \texttt{GALFIT 3} to generate SB profile plots and offer additional photometric information beyond \texttt{GALFIT 3}.
+\texttt{EllipSect} was developed to generate surface brightness profile plots, calculate non-parametric measurements, and export data derived from GALFIT model outputs.
 Its primary purpose is to test the reliability of \texttt{GALFIT 3} 's model at various radii and angles for a given galaxy.
 In addition, {\texttt{EllipSect}} allows users to include individual components of the \texttt{GALFIT 3} models in the plots, enabling verification that these components behave as expected.
 This feature streamlines the analysis process by eliminating the need to switch between different program formats, making it practical to quickly confirm that the \texttt{GALFIT} model is appropriate for the galaxy. \texttt{EllipSect} aids \texttt{GALFIT 3} users with a readily accessible and easy-to-use tool for generating accurate SB measurements and publication-quality plots.

-Using the \textit{sectors\_photometry} routine, {\texttt{EllipSect}} creates evenly spaced angular sectors to compute surface brightness at various radii.
-It divides an ellipse, centered on the galaxy, into multiple sectors according to the geometric information from the \texttt{GALFIT 3} output file.
-By default, {\texttt{EllipSect}} derives the angular orientation and ellipticity from the last component of the \texttt{GALFIT 3} output file (see \ref{a2}).

-In the conventional approach to generating SB profiles, one typically uses IRAF's \textit{ellipse}.
+One typically uses IRAF's \texttt{ellipse} in the conventional approach to generating SB profiles.
 This routine fits an ellipse to each isophote at every radius, from the central region to the galaxy's outskirts.
-As the radius changes, the ellipticity and position angle of the ellipse may also vary.
+As the radius changes, the ellipse's ellipticity and position angle may also vary.